Antvirf/spectrefenix/README.md

 # spectrefenix
 ## Spectre-Speedmaster style watchface for Fenix 6 Sapphire
-With date and battery indicator that move with the hands - always being on the opposite side for readability
+With date and battery indicator that move with the hands - always being on the opposite side for readability.

+!!
+Only tested with Fenix 6 Pro/Sapphire, should work with Fenix 6 line but no guarantees !!